Honoring Earth Day 2021: Restore The Earth

 Celebrating Structural Glass: The Sustainable Choice in Building Design

 At Sentech, we celebrate Earth Day because we know small changes can make a difference, and because, as leaders in the structural glass industry, we know that glass is a key contributor to sustainable, low energy building design.
+And we believe in glass as the sustainable choice in building design.
 Over the past few decades, glass technology has rapidly evolved, and the availability of materials and glazing applications in modern architecture has made glass a major contributor to energy efficient buildings.
 These advances include the continuous improvement in thermal insulation performance, evolving methods of modulating solar heat gain and light transmission and the rapid advancements in optical quality to maximize natural daylight in structural glass applications.
 Those advancements, coupled with innovative systems such as double and triple-glazed façades with low-e coatings, offer robust insulation properties and design options to ambitious architects seeking to design and construct low energy or passive buildings.

 Glass is also a product of choice for sustainable building design, and sustainable buildings benefit from the minimal environmental impacts of glass.
 Glass is made from abundant, non-polluting raw materials, and its fabrication process is highly energy-efficient, requiring low levels of water, and generating little waste.
 The vast majority of glass products for buildings are recyclable at end-of-life, making glass part of the circular building economy.
 In short, glass functions as a sustainable material, and the ability of structural glass systems to increase access to natural light not only improves the energy efficiency of a building, but enhances the energy levels of the people who work, live and use the spaces where structural glass is an element of the building envelope.